Do I need to take a CBT?

 If you are in any doubt as to whether you need to take a CBT then please feel free to contact us here at All Bikes Motorcycle Training Ltd. If you do need to take a CBT you will need to bring along your licence with the correct provisional entitlement (Category A for motorcycles, Category P for Mopeds) and be able to read a number plate from a distance of 20.5 metres (A123 BGD format) or 20 metres (AB50 CDE format)

 Come sensibly dressed (denim jeans are better than jogging bottoms), and sturdy footwear is essential to protect your feet.
 If your clothing is not appropriate we reserve the right, for your safety to re schedule your training.
-Remember to bring your licence (both parts if applicable) and the balance for the price of the course.
+Remember to bring your licence (both parts if applicable).
 We suggest you bring a lunch with you.

 The course is partly theory discussion and practical training covering elements as defined by the DSA.